Opening Paraghaph

 When did you start Bealtaine?
-How many of these free parties have you thrown and how have they evolved from the beginning up to now?
-(Collective answer)
+How many of these free parties have you thrown, and how have they evolved from the beginning up to now?

 Can you elaborate on the importance of providing a free party such as Bealtaine and what it means in nurturing the community you’ve grown, given that it is based in the West of Ireland and operates outside of Ireland’s licensing laws, as you have previously mentioned?

-A free party like Bealtaine is built on generosity.
-It’s not a business venture for us, it’s a community coming together to build something special.
+Equinox: A free party like Bealtaine is built on generosity.
+It’s not a business for us, it’s a community coming together to build something special.
 It’s funded by the donations of those who attend, and if you can’t or don’t want to donate, you don’t have to.
-It’s ran off of kindness and respect.
 When people do contribute, it shows they valued the experience, and that’s what keeps it going.

 Can you explain how going later than what is typically allowed has had an effect on the moments created at these events overall?

-From the very first instance, the sunrise set became a very special part of the night for me.
-This kind of set is impossible anywhere with a license in Ireland, not even our biggest festivals have 24-hour stages.
+Bealtaine Team: From the very first instance, the sunrise set became a very special part of the night for us.
+This kind of set is impossible anywhere with a license in Ireland, not even our biggest festivals have 24hr stages.
 There is something extremely special about house music in the early hours of the morning, and we’ve been missing out.
-Our first time doing the sunrise set was at a time when Hardgroove, Hard Techno and Speed Garage were the dominant sounds in the club scene, so finding a place to play proper House music felt so good.
+Our first time doing the sunrise set was at a time when hardgroove, hard techno and speed garage were the dominant sounds in the club scene, so finding a place to play proper House music felt so good.
 It gave us an opportunity to wind down the night properly and share some music you might not hear out at club nights.

 Given that Bealtaine is nomadic in the sense that it has no set location or areas for storage between each party, can you walk us through some of the logistical and physically demanding aspects of bringing the area/space/stage to life?